hridoy-web/IdeaVault/README.md

 # 🚀 IdeaVault – Startup Idea Sharing Platform

-IdeaVault is a modern full-stack web application where users can share startup ideas, explore innovative concepts from others, and engage through meaningful discussions and comments.
+IdeaVault is a modern full-stack web application where users can share startup ideas, explore innovative concepts from others, and engage in meaningful discussions through comments.
 The platform focuses on collaboration, validation, and improvement of startup ideas through community interaction.

 ---